Inglenook, California

 Inglenook is an unincorporated community in Mendocino County, California.
 It is located on Inglenook Creek 8 mi south of Westport and approximately 3 mi north of Cleone, at an elevation of 102 feet (31 m).
 California State Highway 1 passes through the town, connecting it to Cleone and Fort Bragg to the south and Westport to the north.
-Ten Mile River passes near the community to the north.
+Ten Mile River passes near the community to the north, and MacKerricher State Park and the Inglenook Fen separate it from the Pacific Ocean to the west.